aboczek/hangman-cli/README.md

 ## User Stories
 - I want user to be able to run and play the game in their browser.
-- I want user to be able to input data into the game.
+- I want user to be able to put there nickname in game.
-- I want user to see if they got the word correctly or not.
+- I want user to be able to save their score if they guess the word correctly if they decide to finish.
-- I want user to be able to save the score.
+- I want user to be able to guess the words letters replaced with _ and if guessed correctly to replace them with correct letter.
-- ***placeholder for more data***
+- I want user to display highscore of top 3 scores(they are filled in with placeholders to display).
+- I want user to have 7 lives and if you use all of them to be displayed with Game Over text.
+- I want user to be able to play game again if they lost all of their lives by playing game again.

 ## Project Goal

-- Projects goal is to play Hangman game, check if provided input is correct or not and save the score.
+- Projects goal is to play Hangman game, check if provided input is correct or not, save the score and display highscores.

 ## Requirements and Expectations